GabrielDornelles/deep-learning-template/README.md

 # deep-learning-template

-This project is mean to be used as a boilerplate.
+This project is meant to be used as a boilerplate.
 Re-use parts of it as you want.
 Feedback and upgrades are appreciated.

 ## Docker